notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/04-EC2-Instance-Storage.md

 - AMI is what powers our EC2 instances
 - AMI are a **customization** of an EC2 instance
   - In it you may add your own software, configuration, operating system, monitoring...
-  - If we create your own AMI, we are going to get a faster boot / configuration time because all your software is pre-packaged throught the AMI
+  - If we create your own AMI, we are going to get a faster boot / configuration time because all your software is pre-packaged through the AMI
 - AMI are built for a **specific region** (and can be copied across regions)
 - You can launch EC2 instances from:
   - **A Public AMI:** AWS provided